Hakorr/Userscripts/Aternos.com/README.md

 </p>
 </details>

 It is probable that the methods above will get patched and the structure changed.
 Don't worry though, only small edits should get you far, as long as you don't share it.
-Try to use this as advice, not a copypaste tutorial, the floor is yours!
+Try to use this as advice, not as a copypaste tutorial, the floor is yours!

 So, TL;DR, all you have to do is,
 1. [Select a method to Bypass the Anti-Adblock here](https://github.com/Hakorr/Userscripts/blob/main/Aternos.com/Methods/BypassAntiAdblock.md)